khadas/khadas_docs/linux/source/vim1/32bitLibrary.md

 $ ./test
 Hello World!
 ```
-'libc6' is the name of the package, whilst 'armhf' indicates that the package is 32-bit.
+`libc6` is the name of the package, whilst `armhf` indicates that the package is 32-bit.